AshishA26/OmniBot/README.md

 Made in Platform IO.

 ## Instructions
-- Use the Joystick_Receiver.ino in the src/Extras folder
+- Use the Joystick_Transmitter.ino in the src/Joystick_Transmitter folder
 - More coming soon

 ## Images